open-edge-insights/eii-tools/VideoProfiler/README.md

 It can also be used to calculate the FPS of any EIS modules based on the stream published by that respective module.

+## EIS Video Profiler pre-requisites

+1. VideoProfiler expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
+    To achieve this, please ensure an entry for VideoProfiler with its relative path from [IEdgeInsights](../../) directory is set in any of the .yml files present in [build](../../build) directory.
+An example has been provided below:
+    ```sh
+        AppName:
+        - VideoIngestion
+        - VideoAnalytics
+        - tools/VideoProfiler
+    ```

+2. With the above pre-requisite done, please run the below to command:
+    ```sh
+        python3 eis_builder.py -f ./video-streaming.yml
+    ```

 ## EIS Video Profiler modes

     By default the EIS Video Profiler supports two modes, which are 'fps' & 'monitor' mode.